-FRF151: Cours de composition et d'introduction aux études littéraires
+FRF151: Cours de composition et d'introduction aux études littéraires studied.
+Students will also examine the main aesthetic and critical trends in French Canada in the 20th century.

 Compulsory course for French-speaking First Year Science/Engineering Programme students.

 The course is aimed at providing specialized training in oral and written French so that students become familiar with the main cultural and artistic expressions of the Francophone world.
 During this course, students will progress from the study of grammar and composition techniques to the study of French literature and culture.